enjoykcc456/covid-19/README.md

 <img src="img/csv-sample.JPG" class="img-responsive" alt="">

 Get the size of the original train and test dataset.
+We can see that there are 5286 and 624 images for train and test set respectively.
+Both are having 6 attributes.
 ```markdown
 train_data = metadata_df[metadata_df['Dataset_type'] == 'TRAIN']
 test_data = metadata_df[metadata_df['Dataset_type'] == 'TEST']